 You can see what you have to do to request a site.
 So all there on that site.

 Alan Olsen: President Clark.
 Thank you.
 Thank you.
 Today’s show.

 Kim B. Clark: You’re welcome.

-Alan Olsen: I’ve been busy with president.
-Can be Clark, the president of BYU, Idaho, about the pathway programs.
+Alan Olsen: I’ve been visiting with President Kim B. Clark, the president of BYU, Idaho, about the pathway programs.
 Thanks for joining us today.

 We hope you enjoyed this interview; “Finding Your Pathway in Life-BYU Pathway Program | BYU-Idaho President Kim B. Clark”.

 To receive our free newsletter, contact us here.